 Process Overview

 Where triggered as described in Section 2.7.1, above, the ISO will implement a Competitive Solutions process.
-Those entities that have been designated as Qualified Transmission Project Sponsors may submit proposals for projects address the identified needs consistent with the Public Notice Request for Proposals (“RFP”) that will be issued by the ISO.
+Those entities that have been designated as Qualified Transmission Project Sponsors may submit proposals for projects address the identified needs consistent with the Public Notice Request for Proposals (RFP) that will be issued by the ISO.
 The general steps for the Completive Solution process shall include:

 ISO issuing a Public Notice, which shall be a Request for Proposals to address the identified transmission system needs.